Ranked 1st in the UK for Teaching Quality (The Times and Sunday Times Good University Guide 2025)

 How you will be taught

-This 16 month course is aimed at teaching assistants working in primary schools.
+This 16 month course is aimed at teaching assistants, with an appropriate Level 5 qualification, working in primary schools.
 It allows you to combine your work in a school with study towards an honours degree.
-You will learn through the VLE for most of the course, with one half day on campus for face to face sessions every half term.
+You will learn through the VLE for most of the course, with approx one day on campus for face to face sessions every half term.
 Modules will all include integrated work based learning activities which you will reflect on with tutors and peers and will inform you academic learning.

 You will develop your understanding of curriculum subject knowledge and pedagogy, assessment, behaviour management and inclusion with a view to practical applications in the classroom.
 This course ensures that theory is firmly anchored in practice which is particularly relevant to the small-scale research project you will be asked to complete during the course.